-Judith sighed and rubbed her temples slowly.
+Judith sighed and rubbed her temples.
 Her head was foggy, and the dull throbbing behind her eyes told her she was about to come into a rather painful headache.
 Maybe fresh air would help, though Judith wasn't sure how fresh the air actually was in New York.

 Overall, the mismatched compilation of colours, styles and fabric made Judith feel frumpy and fashion impaired, but it was all she had so she figured it would do.
 It wasn't like she was aiming to impress anyone anyway.
-She grabbed her book from her bedside table and toddled back to the main room of the apartment, making it all the way to her front door before she remembered the phone on her desk.
+She grabbed her book from her bedside table and headed back to the main room of the apartment, making it all the way to her front door before she remembered the phone on her desk.
 It didn't have service.
 It was useless.

-She sighed, and went back to her desk, snatching the mobile from the table top and shoving it deep in her pocket with her keys.
+She sighed, went back to her desk, snatched the mobile from the table top and shoved it deep in her pocket with her keys.